mongoose-os-apps/huzzah-featherwing/README.md

 not touch the screen, the timer invokes the callback `backlight_keepalive_cb()` which will set turn the screen off: it will install a target duty cycle and time to get to that target (usually 1000ms).
-Then it'll start a repeating timer a 10ms that dims the backlight until the target it reached, after which it deinstalls itself.
+Then it'll start a repeating a 10ms timer that dims the backlight until the target it reached, after which it deinstalls itself.
 See `backlight_fader_cb()` for details.
+Very slick!

 If the screen is off, `backlight_active()` will return false.
 The main `touch_handler()` (the one that gets interrupts from the STMPE610), will